qirashi/dvpl_go/README_EN.md

  > [!NOTE]
  > In this converter, the [lz4](https://github.com/lz4/lz4) library was used to speed up compression and improve its quality.
+ >
+ > The format has limitations on the size of compressed data!

 <div align="center">